mmbman/Katagiri/jewel-mirror-awareness.md

 That is why the fifth stage is the most important practice, and our final goal, toward which we strive forever.

 And when we reach it, erroneous imaginations cease.
 Perverted views cease.
-When perverted views cease, and we have to do someting, it is completely beyond any matters for discussion.
+When perverted views cease, and we have to do something, it is completely beyond any matters for discussion.
 You just stand alone and unmoved.
 You just act.
 That is pretty hard, for we usually expect, and criticize.

 So when the erroneous imaginations cease, the acquiescent mind realizes itself.
 Very naturally, there is peaceful mind, and it realizes itself.
 Simultaneously there is peaceful life.
 Just walk, just like this.
 That is peace.
 Real peace.

+<p align="center">* * *</p>

 #### Text: